connorpuhala/sms_homework/README.md

 ## 2) New technologies to me

 Although I had used Docker briefly in the past, I had some trouble with it here.
-The problems I ran into sent me down a few different rabbit holes that taught me a lot more about Docker than I had previously known.
+The problems I ran into sent me down a few different rabbit holes that taught me a lot more about Docker than I had previously known.<br />

 Flask & SQLAlchemy were completely new to me.

 ## 3) Time spent